 How can I check my hearing?

-You can check your hearing on the Action on Hearing Loss (AOHL) website.
+You can check your hearing on the Royal National Institute for Deaf People (RNID) website.
 This hearing check will tell you if you have any hearing loss and what you need to do next.

 How can I get support?

 Follow these 7 simple steps to help you get the support you need:

 Visit your local GP to request a referral to your local audiologist within the NHS service.

 It is important to have your level of hearing loss confirmed by an audiologist and that you ask for your audiogram and next steps to be explained to you in a way that you understand.

 Provision of hearing aids

 If NHS digital hearing aids are issued at the time of the appointment, please be aware that when you leave the soundproof room the noise outside of this room will be much louder.

 Give yourself time to adjust to wearing your new hearing aids and persevere as much as you can.
 Your brain needs time to get used to hearing new sounds again.

 Get a referral to your local sensory (rehabilitation) team